Advertisement

 Can I wash my car?

-Again, it depends on the level of restriction you are on.
+Again, it depends on the level of restriction in your area.
 The yellow level puts car-washing in with the garden-watering as something that can only be done at certain hours while at higher restriction levels it is banned altogether.

 If you are in a red alert zone water can only be used for essential purposes such as drinking, washing yourself (not your car) and cooking, and mairies may also impose their own restrictions.